9 Garden Styles From Around the World To Inspire You

 English/Cottage Garden Style

-“Some of the features you can typically see in English- and Cottage-style gardens include arbors, arches, fences and trellises,” says Paul Knapp, a designer and CEO of LandscapeArchitectural.com.
-“These structures are designed to not only compliment the garden but also the house and overall theme as well.”
+“Some of the features you can typically see in English and cottage-style gardens include arbors, arches, fences and trellises,” says Paul Knapp, a designer and CEO of LandscapeArchitectural.com.
+“These structures are designed to not only complement the garden but also the house and overall theme.”

 • Plant informally, creating a random effect that looks natural.

-• Add in edibles like apples, pears and pitless produce like strawberries or black currants.
+• Add edibles like apples, pears and pitless produce like strawberries or black currants.

 • Minimize maintenance by selecting plants that aren’t susceptible to pests and disease.

 This style is best in USDA Plant Hardiness Zones 6 to 9.
-Plus, for some garden cottage inspo, take a look at Joanna Gaines’ garden cottage.
+For some garden cottage inspo, take a look at Joanna Gaines’ garden cottage.

 2 / 9